Vladi756/Java-Projects/README.md

 # Java-Projects
 A collection of Java Projects ranging from easy to complex.
+The repository will constantly be updated.